aredn/documentation/arednGettingStarted/node_admin.rst

     Click the down arrow icon at the right of *Server Address* to select a node from the dropdown list.
 If your desired node is not shown, you can click in the field to enter or edit the node name that you want to use as the iperf3 server.

   Client Address
-    By default the current node name is automatically entered as the client, but you can click the down arrow icon at the right to select a node from the dropdown list.
+    By default the current node name is automatically entered as the client, but you can click the down arrow icon at the right to select any node from the dropdown list.
 If your desired node is not shown, you can click in the field to enter or edit the node name that you want to use as the client.

   After selecting the *Server* and *Client* nodes, click the ``Go`` button at the lower right corner to view the results.
 You may want to test network throughput in both directions by clicking the double-arrow icon to swap the *Server* and *Client* nodes.
 When you are finished studying the results, click the ``Done`` button to return to the status display.